nickpreston24/nugs/README.md

         d.
 Dipspay a slider bar for budget.
         e.
 Add a Randomizer button.
         f.
 Finish the Types and Categories in Airtable (build the form for this later)
+- [ ] Portal 2 Style Animation
+    - Borrow the code from your 1st website
+        a.
+Animate each 'tile' (Part, Build, etc.) transition to be timed like in your portfolio
+        b.
+Set a nice patterned background (see Braden's linked background cdn from Scrib)

 # Nice to Have: